AlbertChoe/Tubes1_RPP/TP2/README.md

 # BMW Knowledge Graph Assistant (TP2)

-A RAG-based Knowledge Graph application for BMW cars, built with **Streamlit**, **Neo4j**, and **OpenAI**.
+A RAG-based Knowledge Graph application for BMW cars, built with **Streamlit**, **Neo4j**, and **OpenAI API Compatible LLM**.
 This project demonstrates a fully dockerized, self-healing, and automated knowledge graph system.

 ## Features

--   **🐳 Fully Dockerized**: Uses `uv` for fast, reliable Python dependency management.
+-   Fully Dockerized.
--   **🌱 Auto-Seeding**: Automatically seeds the Neo4j database with `data.json` on every startup.
+-   Automatically seeds the Neo4j database with `data.json` on every startup.
--   **🛠️ Self-Healing Queries**: If a generated Cypher query is invalid, the system automatically asks the LLM to fix it (retries up to 3 times).
+-   If a generated Cypher query is invalid, the system automatically asks the LLM to fix it (retries up to 3 times).
--   **📝 structured Logging**: Comprehensive logging replaces print statements for better observability.
+-   Comprehensive logging replaces print statements for better observability.
--   **☁️ Cloud-Native Config**: Fully configurable via environment variables.

 ## Prerequisites

 -   [Docker Desktop](https://www.docker.com/products/docker-desktop/)
--   An [OpenAI API Key](https://platform.openai.com/) (or compatible provider like Groq)
+-   An [OpenAI API Key](https://platform.openai.com/) (or compatible provider)

 ## Quick Start